davetron5000/naildrivin5.com/_posts/2025-03-19-one-week-with-desktop-linux-after-a-20-year-absence.md

 * No ApplePay on websites means using PayPal or swtiching to my phone.
 * Cannot copy on iPhone and paste on Linux or vice-versa.
 * Web-only access to iCloud.
 Apple is not good at web apps.
+* Entering non-ASCII characters is either really weird or something I have to learn. <kbd>Control-Shift-U-2026-Enter</kbd> to type an ellipsis just…sucks.
+I think there's a better way, so to be researched.

 ### Pleasantries